 The Ed.M. is a 60-point program, with the possibility of transferring in 30 points from relevant graduate study.
-It does not lead to New York State certification as teacher or as building administrator.
+It does not lead to New York State certification as a teacher or building administrator.
 Two years of teaching experience or the equivalent is a prerequisite for admission.
-An initial master's degree is usually required.
+Many students hold an initial master's degree.